quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

     "mixer_amp_ratio": 0.9997,
     "mixer_phase_error_deg": -4.0,

-to the portclock configuration in order to set the amplitude and phase correction to correct for imperfect rejection of the unwanted sideband.
+to the port-clock configuration in order to set the amplitude and phase correction to correct for imperfect rejection of the unwanted sideband.

 Usage without an LO
 ^^^^^^^^^^^^^^^^^^^